#703 Pleasant Grove House

 The official California State and private plaques commemorating the Pleasant Grove House and the Pony Express in the summer of 2015

-The success of the Pony Express was largely due to its extensive network of "stations", spaced out at specific mileage intervals, where the young riders changed horses so their mounts would be fresh and ready to move hastily.
-In California, the sites of these stations have been carefully marked and in some cases preserved as California State Historical Landmarks.
+The success of the Pony Express was mainly due to its extensive network of "stations," spaced out at specific mileage intervals, where the young riders changed horses so their mounts would be fresh and ready to rush.
+In California, the sites of these stations have been carefully marked and, in some cases, preserved as California State Historical Landmarks.

-Set east of Sacramento between the foothill cities of Folsom and Placerville in El Dorado County, the Pleasant Grove House is one such station and has been designated California State Historical Landmark #703.
+Set east of Sacramento between the foothill cities of Folsom and Placerville in El Dorado County, the Pleasant Grove House is one such station.
+It has been designated California State Historical Landmark #703.

 PLEASANT GROVE HOUSE

 This was the site of a popular roadhouse where the ponies of the Central Overland Pony Express were changed during July 1, 1860 - June 30, 1861.
 From here the route of the Pony Riders continued westward to Folsom and eastward through Rescue, Dry Creek Crossing, and Missouri Flat to Placerville.